 As of today, July 21, Cooper’s hit podcast will be available ONLY on Spotify.

-According to WSJ, her Spotify deal means that fans of her podcast, who affectionately call themselves the “Daddy Gang,” will be getting more episodes of it.
+According to WSJ.
+Magazine, her Spotify deal means that fans of her podcast, who affectionately call themselves the “Daddy Gang,” will be getting more episodes of it.
 Cooper says there will be 48 main episodes of Call Her Daddy a year, plus 26 bimonthly mini-episodes, though Spotify says exact numbers are still in development.
 She hopes for in-person live events too.

 View this post on Instagram